szczyglis-dev/py-gpt/README.md

 ## Canvas (BETA)

-The **Canvas** tool is the persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas** plugin.
+The **Canvas** tool is the persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas (inline)** plugin.
 It can display generated HTML/CSS/JavaScript, open external webpages, support scoped browser interaction, annotations, screenshots, DOM inspection, and live iterative editing.
-Enable the **Canvas** plugin to expose its model-callable tools.
+Enable the **Canvas (inline)** plugin to expose its model-callable tools; the global **Tools** switch is not required.
 See the [Canvas](#canvas-beta) section above for an overview.

 **BETA:** This tool and its plugin integration will be expanded in future releases.
 Treat untrusted webpages and scripts with the same caution as other browser content.